avi-saraiya/Portfolio/README.md

              Developed a score tracking system that displays the user's final score at the end of the quiz, with an option to retry, resetting the quiz to the starting frame for a new attempt.<br>
 Link:        https://github.com/avi-saraiya/Java-Quiz.git

-Project:     Tic Tac Toe - A Dynamic Java Implementation
+Project:     Tic Tac Toe - A Dynamic Java Implementation<br>
 Description: Enabled flexible tic tac toe gameplay by allowing players to choose between human vs. human, human vs. computer, or computer vs. computer modes.<br>
              Allowed users to customize the game board by defining the number of rows and columns, as well as specifying how many counters are needed in a line to win.<br>
              Implemented game logic that dynamically adjusts to different grid sizes and winning conditions while ensuring smooth interaction for both human and computer players.<br>